 Overdraft protection sounds pretty great.
 After all, it’s got the word protection right in the name.

-But it might not actually provide the protection you’re looking for or think you’re getting, and can actually lead to additional bank fees or costs.
+But it might not actually provide the protection you’re looking for or think you’re getting, and can actually lead to additional bank fees or costs at some companies.

 While a low account balance and overdrafts happen — we know what comes in and what goes out don’t always line up perfectly — we also believe you don’t need to add on additional fees when you’re already low on funds.